immersivera/perfect-copy/README.md

 ### Importing Content

-1. Navigate to Tools > WP Content Porter Import in your WordPress admin panel
+1. Navigate to Tools > Clone & Export Import in your WordPress admin panel
 2. Paste the JSON code you exported from another site
 3. Click "Validate" to verify the JSON format
 4. Review the import preview to ensure it's the correct content